 7. Recognition strategies: label check & calibrating with extremes

 9. Lieder ohne Worte: associative rehearsal and tasting

-*One final thought about the concept of mastery and tasting: I’m not resorting to kitschy cliché here but perhaps part of whatever mastery in tasting is, is about getting there—the journey, if you will.
-In my tasting interviews I have also been surprised to find that many top tasters don’t consider themselves special when it comes to tasting.
-It’s just something they’ve worked hard at for a long time and, more importantly, all said that they feel the need to continue to work to improve their craft.
-I'm reminded of what the legendary cellist Pablo Casals said when asked why he was still practicing daily at age 93: "I'm beginning to notice some improvement."
+One final thought about the concept of mastery and tasting: I’m not resorting to kitschy cliché here, but perhaps part of whatever mastery in tasting is, is about getting there—the journey, if you will.
+In my tasting interviews, I’ve been surprised to learn that many top tasters don’t consider themselves special when it comes to tasting.
+It’s just something they’ve worked hard at for a long time, and, more importantly, all said that they feel the need to continue to work to improve their craft.
+I’m reminded of what the legendary cellist Pablo Casals said when asked why he was still practicing daily at age 93: “I’m beginning to notice some improvement.”
 Enough said.